learn-co-curriculum/dsc-statistical-power-lab/README.md

 * Demonstrate the impact of sample size on statistical power using simulations
 * Demonstrate the combined effect of sample size and effect size on statistical power using simulations

-To start, let's import the necessary libraries required for this simuation:
+To start, let's import the necessary libraries required for this simuation:.

 ```python